-1. Introduction
+1 Introduction

-Coronal Mass Ejections (CMEs) are large-scale eruptions of magnetised plasma from the Sun, and are considered by the space physics community to be the main drivers of space weather (Gosling et al., 1991; Gosling, 1993; Koskinen and Huttunen, 2006).
-The phenomenon has been defined by Hundhausen et al. (1984) as an observable change in coronal structure that: (1) occurs on a time scale between a few minutes and several hours and (2) involves the appearance and outwards motion of a new, discrete, bright, white-light feature in the coronagraph field of view.
-CMEs usually originate in active regions (ARs) and appear in association with other solar activity signatures, mostly solar flares and filament activations/eruptions.
+Coronal mass ejections (CMEs) are large-scale eruptions of magnetised plasma from the Sun, and are considered by the in the coronagraph field of view.
+CMEs usually originate in active regions (ARs) and appear in association with other solar activity signatures, mostly solar flares and filament activations/ eruptions.
 It is now known that CMEs are extremely common events and occur at a rate which is highly dependent on the solar activity cycle.
-During solar minima, the average rate is $\sim 1$ CME per day, while during the maxima of solar activity, it can exceed the value of 10 CMEs per day (Yashiro et al., 2004; Robbrecht et al., 2009).
-Among them, Earth-directed, fast $(V \ge 1,000 \text{ km} \cdot \text{s}^{-1})$ CMEs observed as halo events in coronagraphs along the Sun-Earth line are by far the most important CME class in terms of space weather implications and effects on Earth (Webb et al., 2000; Michalek et al., 2006).
+During solar minima, the average rate is $\sim$ 1 CME per day, while during the maxima of solar activity, it can exceed the value of 10 CMEs per day (Yashiro et al., 2004; Robbrecht et al., 2009).
+Among them, Earth-directed, fast $(V > 1000 \text{ km} \cdot \text{s}^{-1})$ CMEs observed as halo events in coronagraphs along the Sun-Earth line are by far the most important CME class in terms of space weather implications and effects on Earth (Webb et al., 2000; Michalek et al., 2006).
 They constitute 3% of all CMEs and tend to originate close to the disk centre, even though about 10% of them originate close to the limb (Gopalswamy et al., 2015a).
 Considering a 73-month period in Solar Cycle 24, one of the weakest cycles ever recorded, a rate of 3.56 halo CMEs per month has been reported (Gopalswamy et al., 2015b).
 While halo CMEs are the most important ones in terms of impact on geospace, the determination of the kinematical and geometrical properties for such events is particularly difficult when using singlespacecraft observations only, due to the severe projection effects.
 Several approaches to cope with such limitations, based either on empirical relations derived from statistical analyses of limb (e.g. side-viewed) CME events observed from Earth (Gopalswamy et al., 2009), or on 3D-reconstruction methods based on multi-spacecraft observations (Mierla et al. (2010) and references therein), have been proposed.
-Statistical studies show that the average CME width (obtained from non-halo CMEs only) in the rising phase of Solar Cycle 24 is ~ 55°, while the average CME speed is ~ 650 km $\cdot$ s-1 (Gopalswamy et al., 2014).
+Statistical studies show that the average CME width (obtained from nonhalo CMEs only) in the rising phase of Solar Cycle 24 is $\sim 55^\circ$ , while the average CME speed is $\sim 650 \text{ km} \cdot \text{s}^{-1}$ (Gopalswamy et al., 2014).